 Types of Line Cooks in a Restaurant Kitchen

 In the restaurant world, pecking order matters.

-Sauté cook (saucier): On top of sautéeing all dishes that need sautéeing (obviously), this line cook is also responsible for preparing the sauces that accompany those dishes, preparing hot appetizers, and (sometimes) preparing fish dishes.
+Sauté cook (saucier): On top of sautéeing all dishes that need sautéeing (obviously), this person is also responsible for preparing the sauces that accompany those dishes, preparing hot appetizers, and (sometimes) preparing fish dishes.
 The saucier is the most coveted and esteemed line cook position.

-Roast cook (rotisseur): On top of braising and roasting meats, the roast cook is also responsible for preparing the sauces that accompany these dishes.
+Roast cook (rotisseur): On top of braising and roasting meats, this person is also responsible for preparing the sauces that accompany these dishes.
 At large restaurants, this may role may be broken down even further:

 Butcher (boucher): Responsible for butchering – and sometimes breading – meats.

 Fish cook (poissonnier): Responsible for butchering, creating sauces for, and cooking fish.

 Appetizer cook (entremetier): Responsible for preparing soups, pastas, and vegetables, in addition to hot appetizers.
 This role is typically referred to as “vegetable cook” when there is no legumier (see below).
 At large establishments, it’s common to have also have: